strongloop/strongloop.com2/_posts/2019-07-03-authentication_update.md

 - A decorator to express an authentication requirement on controller methods
 - A provider to access method-level authentication metadata
 - An action in the REST sequence to enforce authentication
 - An extension point to discover all authentication strategies and handle the delegation

 Detailed documentation about the design and usage of `@loopback/authentication@2.x` can be found [here](https://loopback.io/doc/en/lb4/Loopback-component-authentication.html).

 As an **application developer**, you only need 3 steps to secure your endpoints:

-- decorate the endpoints of a controller with the `@authenticate(strategyName, options?)` decorator
+- Decorate the endpoints of a controller with the `@authenticate(strategyName, options?)` decorator
-- insert the authentication action in a custom sequence
+- Insert the authentication action in a custom sequence
-- register the authentication strategy
+- Register the authentication strategy

 As an **extension developer**, you can **contribute** a `LoopBack native` authentication strategy by following the steps in [Creating a Custom Authentication Strategy](https://loopback.io/doc/en/lb4/Loopback-component-authentication.html#creating-a-custom-authentication-strategy), or a `passport-based` authentication strategy by following the steps in [Wrapping a Passport-based Strategy with the Passport Strategy Adapter](https://www.npmjs.com/package/@loopback/authentication-passport).

-A tutorial and reference implementation on how to add JWT authentication to a LoopBack 4 application using `@loopback/authentication@2.x`, can be found [here](https://loopback.io/doc/en/lb4/Authentication-Tutorial.html).
+A tutorial and reference implementation on how to add JWT authentication to a LoopBack 4 application using `@loopback/authentication@2.x` can be found [here](https://loopback.io/doc/en/lb4/Authentication-Tutorial.html).
 It involves an updated version of the [example shopping cart application](https://github.com/strongloop/loopback4-example-shopping).

 ## Looking for User References

 As you might be aware, our [loopback.io](https://loopback.io/) web site has a brand new look.
-We'd like to rebuild the `"Who's using LoopBack"` section and showcase our users and the use cases.
+We're rebuilding the `"Who's using LoopBack"` section to showcase our users and the use cases.
 If you would like to be a part of it, see the details in [this GitHub issue](https://github.com/strongloop/loopback-next/issues/3047).

 ## Call to Action